python/cpython/Doc/library/datetime.rst

 .. class:: timezone
    :noindex:

-   A class that implements the :class:`tzinfo` abstract base class as a fixed offset from the UTC.
+   A class that implements the :class:`.tzinfo` abstract base class as a fixed offset from the UTC.

    .. versionadded:: 3.2